SCIInstitute/UncertainSCI/docs/dev_docs/contribute.md

 ## Community Support

-A great way to start contributing to UncertainSCI is to post and answer questions on our [discussion board]<https://github.com/SCIInstitute/UncertainSCI/discussions>.
+A great way to start contributing to UncertainSCI is to submit and answer questions on our [discussion board]<https://github.com/SCIInstitute/UncertainSCI/discussions>.

 We also have a mailing list <uncertainsci@sci.utah.edu>.
 To subscribe:
  - send an email to <sympa@sci.utah.edu> with  `subscribe uncertainsci` in the body of the email.